 Step 4: Set welding parameters

 Set the voltage, wire feed speed, and travel speed on the wire feeder or welding machine.
-The correct parameters depend on the wire size and type of weld.
+These settings vary with the type and thickness of metal.
 It may take some testing to dial in the optimal settings.

 Step 5: Position the gun